geut/discovery-swarm-webrtc/README.md

 #### `const arrayOfPeers = sw.getPeers([channel])`

-Returns the list of peers for a specific channel.
+Returns the list of connected peers for a specific channel.

 Channel is `optional`, if you don't pass it you get the entire list of peers.